 Local service buses run from Granada to the towns and villages of the Alpujarras.
 In 2018 we took the two-and-a-half-hour journey to Capileira.
-Though it is also a comfortable coach, the difference from the inter-city journey is noticeable –many passengers have been into Granada for the morning shopping, medical appointments, or dealing with bureaucracy in one form or another – and people meet others they know on the bus.
-The first part of the journey seems to take ages as we make our way through the suburbs.
+Though it is also a comfortable coach, the difference from the inter-city journey was noticeable –many passengers had been into Granada for the morning shopping, medical appointments, or dealing with bureaucracy in one form or another – and people met others they knew on the bus.
+The first part of the journey seemed to take ages as we made our way through the Granada suburbs.
 A whole new district has appeared on the outskirts including the Nevada shopping centre and a hospital complex.
 Neighbouring towns such as Armilla and Alhendín have become suburbs which blend into one another.
-Finally, we escape the city, join the motorway to Motril and the Costa Tropical and climb to the Puerto del Suspiro del Moro (the Pass of the Sigh of the Moor) and the journey becomes much more enjoyable as the scenery improves.
+Finally, we escaped the city, joined the motorway to Motril and the Costa Tropical and climbed to the Puerto del Suspiro del Moro (the Pass of the Sigh of the Moor).
+The journey becomes much more enjoyable as the scenery improves.

-We leave the autovía at the turnoff for Lanjarón, the gateway to the Alpujarras, and cross an impressive new bridge – the old bridge and winding road is well below.
-We pass close to some enormous wind turbines.
-I have mixed feelings about these examples.
+The bus leaves the autovía at the turnoff for Lanjarón, the gateway to the Alpujarras, and crosses an impressive new bridge – the old bridge and winding road is well below.
+It passes close to some enormous wind turbines.
+We have mixed feelings about these examples.
 Renewable energy is essential and Spain aims to produce 100% of its energy from renewable sources by 2050.
 Turbines can look graceful from a distance, but here the network of access tracks and electricity pylons scar the dry landscape (see note 1).

 Heading into the village of Soportújar